Carlos Santana Preview, Player Props: Brewers vs. Rangers

-Carlos Santana -- .146 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Texas Rangers, with Andrew Heaney on the mound, on August 18 at 8:05 PM ET.
+On Saturday, Carlos Santana (hitting .146 in his past 10 games) and the Milwaukee Brewers face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Dodgers.
+He racked up three RBI (going 1-for-4 with a home run and a walk) in his previous game against the Rangers.

 Carlos Santana Game Info & Props vs. the Rangers